 As the white masking gene is responsible for the heterochromia in the majority of cats, most odd-eyed cats are not deaf in one or both ears.
 However, it is possible for epistatic white cats with one blue eye to also be deaf on that side too as this particular gene can cause degeneration of the inner ear.

 Heterochromia iridis comes in three forms, central, complete and sectoral.

 Complete heterochromia: One eye is blue; the other eye is a different colour (green, yellow, copper).

 Sectoral heterochromia: Two colours are present in one eye, with one portion being blue, and the other darker colour.

 Central heterochromia: Two colours are present in the iris, a central colour which surrounds the pupil and a different colour on the outside portion of the iris.

 David Bowie had one eye darker than the other.
 Many believe he had heterochromia; however, his different eyes are due to a condition called anisocoria.

 Image courtesy Martin Cathrae, Flickr

-Before I finish this article, I would like to mention dark spots which can sometimes appear in your cat’s eyes, which are known as iris freckles, iris hyperpigmentation or iris melanosis.
-They are similar to moles that people get.
-Brown spots should always be checked out by a veterinarian as in some cases they can become cancerous over time or more commonly, lead to glaucoma.
-If you notice any changes to your cat’s eye, seek medical advice.
+Before I finish this article, I would like to include dark spots which can sometimes appear in a cat’s eyes, which are known as iris freckles, iris hyperpigmentation or iris melanosis.
+These spots are similar to moles that people get.
+Always check brown spots with your veterinarian as in some cases they can become cancerous over time or more commonly, lead to glaucoma.